Heart of Glass (song): Release

 A 5:50 version of "Heart of Glass" was first released as a 12-inch single in December 1978.
 Some radio stations in the United States were reluctant to play the song because of the "pain in the ass" lyric, so an edited 7-inch single was released in January 1979.
 The original album version was released as a single in the UK where the BBC bleeped out the word "ass".
 Debbie Harry told The Guardian, "At first, the song kept saying: 'Once I had a love, it was a gas.
 Soon turned out, it was a pain in the ass.'
 We couldn't keep saying that, so we came up with: 'Soon turned out, had a heart of glass.'
 We kept one 'pain in the ass' in – and the BBC bleeped it out for radio."

-The single reached number one on the singles charts in the US and the UK.
+The single reached number one on the singles charts in the US, Australia and the UK.
 In the US, the single was certified Gold by the Recording Industry Association of America in April 1979, representing sales of one million copies.
 In the UK, it was certified Platinum by the British Phonographic Industry in February 1979, also for sales of one million copies.
 It was also certified double platinum in Australia.

 Despite its overall popularity, "Heart of Glass" was not a hit in New York City's traditional discothèques such as Studio 54, Xenon and Crisco Disco, and reached only No. 58 in Billboards Disco Top 80 chart.
 One of the first rock/disco fusion hits, it was more popular in rock-oriented nightclubs such as Hurrah and the Mudd Club.

 Cash Box said it is a "synthesizer-based song" that should get Blondie recognized and that "Deborah Harry's vocals are shimmering and inviting."
 Record World said that it "could create a new audience for the group."
 Billboard, Paste and The Guardian all named "Heart of Glass" as Blondie's best song.

 Blondie re-recorded the song for the 2014 2-disc set Blondie 4(0) Ever.

 "Heart of Glass" was re-released in 2018 as a 6-track EP in promotion of Blondie's archive collection box set Against the Odds 1974–1982.